coveo/source.coveo.com/_posts/2016-04-18-indexing-only-relevant-parts-of-sitecore-rendered-content.md

   image: jflheureux.jpeg
 ---

-Organizations who care about relevancy use Coveo for Sitecore to power their website search.
-When indexing a Sitecore item, you want as much information as possible to be indexed.
+For website search, relevancy of the search results should be a priority.
+When indexing a Sitecore item with Coveo for Sitecore, you want as much information as possible to be indexed.
 That's why you probably use the [`HtmlContentInBodyWithRequestsProcessor`](https://developers.coveo.com/display/public/SitecoreV3/Indexing+Documents+with+HTML+Content+Processor) to index the Sitecore rendered HTML of the item.
 However, you don't want to index global sections of the HTML like the header, footer, navigation, ads and sidebars.

 A few solutions were available to do so.
 This post details a simple solution that involves only a Sitecore processor and minor edits to layouts, sublayouts or views.